Lilypad-Tech/lilypad-modicum/README.md

 ### influx DB

-Then we setup influxDB - in another pane (install docker if you don't have it):
+Then we setup influxDB - in another pane (install docker and `sudo adduser $USER docker` and log out and log in again):

 ```bash
 docker run -d \